China’s e-commerce Market

-Each country has its own culture and habits which in turn affects purchasing behaviours.
+Each country has its own culture and habits which in turn affects purchasing behaviors.
 So while the Americans have their “Black Friday”, the Chinese consumerist madness is fully expressed on November 11, a day where we celebrate ‘singles day’.
 This is the day of all records for online sales: the total amount of purchases made by the Chinese during this one day has exceeded $ 10 billion last year.

 Branding is King for E-Commerce in China

 To develop a brand you need to create a ‘buzz’ on the right social media channels with quality content, build up your following and ensure you are featured in e-media sources.
 Ranking highly on Baidu (China’s Google) and having influential Chinese figures reference you is a strong way to create an impact.

-Evidently this requires a large budget so for some brands a multi-tiered approach is required where they build on each aspect over time with a long term campaign designed to manage their status and reputation.
+Evidently, this requires a large budget so for some brands a multi-tiered approach is required where they build on each aspect overtime with a long-term campaign designed to manage their status and reputation.

 Invest in Mobile Devices for E-Commerce in China